Prime Minister of Malta: Establishment of the office and developments

+Assumption of office

+Before assuming office the nominee must take the oath of office before the President of Malta.

+The oath reads: I, (name of the nominee), solemnly swear/affirm that I will faithfully execute the office of Prime Minister (perform the functions of the Prime Minister) of Malta, and will, to the best of my ability preserve, protect and defend the Constitution of Malta.
+(So help me God).

 Constitutional functions

 The president of Malta, who nominally heads the executive branch, appoints as prime minister the member of parliament who, in the opinion of the president, is best able to command a majority of the members of the House of Representatives.
 The prime minister advises the president on the appointment of the other ministers.

 The prime minister is constitutionally obliged to keep the president fully informed on the general conduct of the government.
 Whenever the prime minister is away from Malta, the president may authorise any other member of the Cabinet to perform those functions and that member may perform those functions temporarily.
 It is usually the deputy prime minister who fills in this role as acting prime minister.

-Constitutionally, the prime minister is also responsible for appointing permanent secretaries as well as tender advice to the president on the appointment of members to the judiciary and constitutional bodies.

 Office of the Prime Minister of Malta (OPM)

-As minister in his own right, the prime minister is responsible for a number of departments of government.
+As minister in his own right, the prime minister is responsible for many departments of government.
 The Office of the Prime Minister (OPM) has been based at the Auberge de Castille in Valletta since 1972, playing a central role in decision-making apart from being the administrative headquarters of the government.

 The OPM's mission is to support the prime minister in providing leadership and direction for a stable and effective government.
 The core departments of OPM include the Cabinet Secretariat, the Management and Personnel Office and the Department of Information.